WallarooLabs/wally/apps/arizona-source-app/WALLAROO_PERFORMANCE_TESTING_ARIZONA_SINGLE.md

 ```
 ../../build/bin_cfggen/bin/pairgen -c data_15min.cfg
 ```

-Do not use the files for looping.
+* Do not use the files for looping.
+* Your data files will appear in: /apps/dev/arizona/data/azdata_15mins.dat[*]
+* Use the `full` for messages of multiple types(orders,cancels,executes)

 #### Create a 60 minute data set (are there long-term problems?)